Wednesday, November 30, 2011

 Here is Grandma's recipe for Corn Pudding:

-1 can corn, drained, plus 1 tbsp juice
+1 can corn, drained, plus 1 tbsp juice3 tbsp butter

 3 tbsp flour